TitleArt History Professor, Studio Art program

 Besides her scholarly work in late modernism, Dr. Cempellin has been one of the pioneers of SoTL in art history, contributing to a few interdisciplinary journals since 2011 and then contributing to the inaugural issue of AHPP (Art History Pedagogy and Practice, first SoTL journal for art history) in 2016 and to the special issue on SoTL-AH in 2020.
 Dr. Cempellin teaches lower- and upper-division art history courses.
 She has received recognition by several Honors students for her contribution to their educational experiences.

-She has been serving the College Art Association’s governance since 2013, serving as member of the Education Committee, then as member of the Museum Committee, and currently as the Chair of the Museum Committee.
+She has been serving the College Art Association’s governance since 2013, serving as member of the Education Committee, then as member of the Museum Committee, as the Chair of the Museum Committee, and currently as member of the Committee on Research and Scholarship.
 Since fall 2015, she serves as the Coordinator of the Museum Studies minor, a program in five concentrations hosted by the College of Arts, Humanities & Social Sciences and supported by the South Dakota Art Museum, the South Dakota Agricultural Heritage Museum, the South Dakota State University Archives & Special Collections at Hilton M. Briggs Library, the McCrory Gardens, and the Children’s Museum of South Dakota.

 Dr. Cempellin highly values teaching, researching (especially in archives), using her interdisciplinary skills to collaborate with professionals from diverse backgrounds: she enjoys seeing people and projects thrive.